-Active Distance Assist DISTRONIC brakes your vehicle with up to 50% of the maximum possible deceleration.
+Active Distance Assist DISTRONIC brakes your vehicle with up to 50% of the possible deceleration.
 If this deceleration is not sufficient.
 Active Distance Assist DISTRONIC alerts you with a visual and acoustic warning.

-- In these cases, adjust your speed and keep a sufficient distance. - Brake the vehicle yourself and/or take evasive action.
+- Adjust your speed and maintain a suitable distance from the vehicle in front. - Brake the vehicle yourself and/or take evasive action.